HighStakesSwitzerland/IBC-Client-Monitor/README.md

 ###
 - In `config.py`
   - Once you have filled out the discord webhook url and bot token, you can define which users/roles will be tagged in the bot messages by updating the value of **role_id** item.
+  - It is recommended but not mandatory to also provide the "guild id", which is the server id : right-click on the server icon, and **Copy Server ID**.
+This is to facilitate adding the bot help to the / autocompletion.
   - Right-click on a user and click on **Copy User ID**, or click on a user and right-click on one of its roles then on **Copy Role ID**.
   - An ID looks like `972778865355272194`
   - Add these IDs in the **role_id** item, following the syntax: